Delmastro/Delmastro/README.md

 #### Welcome to my Github Profile

-*italicized text*

-I enjoy creating programs that relate to music 🎹, mathematics 📖 and language ✏️.
-Here you will find a collection of computer science ideas and concepts to model my interests.
+#### *I enjoy creating programs that relate to music 🎹, mathematics 📖 and language ✏️*

+Here is a collection of my computer science projects, ideas and notes.
 Data-science and cryptography are also interests of mine and consequently, repositories for these categories have been created.